MrMarble/devops-challenge/README.md

 ---

-Inside the [workflows](.github/workflows) directory there is a Github Actions's file `integration.yml` that provide all the necessary instructions to deploy the API
+Inside the [workflows](.github/workflows) directory there is a Github Actions's file called [deployment.yml](.github/workflows/deployment.yml) that provide all the necessary instructions to deploy the API on Google Cloud

 ## Deployment